How to create an adapter for the TFS Integration Platform - Part VIII: IMigrationProvider

 Note: This post is part of a series and you can find the rest of the parts in the series index.

-The IMigrationProvider interface is the sister to IAnalysisProvider and handles the writing to your system.
-As with IAnalysisProvider it include some methods you can ignore.
+The IMigrationProvider interface is the sister to IAnalysisProvider and handles writing to your system.
+As with IAnalysisProvider, it includes some methods you can ignore.

 InitializeServices

-As with IAnalysisProvider the InitializeServices method is what is called first and is used for all setup.
-In my implementation I do a lot of setup for SharePoint which may not apply to other implementations.
-One thing you must do though, is register your item serialiser with the platform as follows:
+As with IAnalysisProvider, the InitializeServices method is what is called first and is used for all setup.
+In my implementation, I do a lot of setup for SharePoint, which may not apply to other implementations.
+One thing you must do, however, is register your item serializer with the platform as follows:

 ProcessChangeGroup

-The ProcessChangeGroup method is the most important method of IMigrationProvider as it is called to do the write operation.
-You are provided a ChangeGroup and the Actions property of that ChangeGroup contains each file/folder/item you need to write/update/delete to your system.
-The ProcessChangeGroup needs to return a log of what has happened so that the platform knows all the actions were performed and also so it can correctly tie up item unique ID’s in your system with the other system unique item ID’s.
-The log is done with a ConversionResult
+The ProcessChangeGroup method is the most important method of IMigrationProvider, as it is called to perform the write operation.
+You are provided a ChangeGroup, and the Actions property of that ChangeGroup contains each file, folder, or item you need to write, update, or delete in your system.
+The ProcessChangeGroup method needs to return a log of what has happened so that the platform knows all actions were performed and can correctly tie up item unique IDs in your system with those in the other system.
+The log is done using a ConversionResult:

 ConversionResult conversionResult = new ConversionResult(configurationService.MigrationPeer, configurationService.SourceId);

-So you need to loop over all the actions and based on the action + type do the correct thing:
+You need to loop over all actions and perform the correct operation based on the action and type:

 foreach (MigrationAction action in changeGroup.Actions)